Erdos-Projects/fall-2025-harmonic-features-for-song-recommendations/Final/README.md

 3. Remove any data entries that have NA for any of release\_date, main\_genre and spotify\_song\_id
 4. Remove any data entries that contain less than six total chords in the chords variable
 5. Remove any data entries with unknown chords
+6. Insert a "simplified chords" column, which has removed section labels, removed inversions, and switched to comma-separated

 Returns:
 final_train: training dataset for feature engineering